-So How Much Does it Cost?
+How Much Does Electrical Troubleshooting Cost?

-Great question!
 As you can probably imagine, troubleshooting can be quite simple at times, and sometimes quite complex.
 There is no way to know beforehand if your particular situation can be solved quickly or not.
 We do ALL our electrical troubleshooting hourly, as stated it’s impossible to give an upfront price on something you do not know how long it will take.

-Having said that, most issues can be resolved within 1-2 hours.
+Most issues can be resolved within 1-2 hours.
 If they cannot be solved in that time, this usually means there is a larger issue that needs to be fixed.
 If that is the case we can give an estimate for that repair at that point.